The Survival Guide to Purim With Kids: 7 Tips for Managing the Purim Activities Stress-Free

 I think I remember loving Purim.
 But it could be that was all a dream.
-Because as far as my memory can stretch, Purim has been about surviving my alcohol-intoxicated husband and my candy-intoxicated children.
+Because as far as my memory can stretch, Purim has been about handling my candy-intoxicated children and the house covered in candy wrappers.
+Can you relate or is it just me?
 And each year, I wonder, where did I go wrong?

 So I close my eyes, and I imagine a Purim with shiny-faced children in spanking-clean costumes, munching angelically on carrot sticks, sitting calmly around the Purim table, smiling pleasantly as my husband tells a Purim joke.